AS9100 Certification Requirements: A Practical Guide for Aerospace Organizations

 Documentation Requirements Under AS9100

-While AS9100 is process-based, required documented information typically includes:
+While AS9100 is process-based, typical documented information includes:

 Quality policy